gimli-rs/ddbug/README.md

 [![](https://img.shields.io/crates/v/ddbug.svg)](https://crates.io/crates/ddbug) [![](https://docs.rs/ddbug/badge.svg)](https://docs.rs/ddbug/)

-`ddbug` is a utility that can extract useful information from DWARF/PDB debugging data.
+`ddbug` is a utility that can extract useful information from DWARF debugging data.
 Its goal is to use the debugging information to provide insights into the code generation.
 This can be used to guide improvements to the code.
 Examples of questions it hopes to answer (but not all are